szager-chromium/rr/Compressing-traces.md

 This will most likely make recording faster, but a speedup isn't required.
 (A regression would be very surprising and should be investigated.)

 The next step is to add background writer threads to TraceOfstream (resp. reader / TraceIfstream).
 The simplest model is producer/consumer, where the recorder produces data for the TraceOfstream consumer (resp.
 TraceIfstream / replayer).
 The two threads synchronize over shared `queue<unique_ptr>`.
-In the TraceOfstream `write()` helpers, the client's `unique_ptr` is given to the queue within a lock.
-The write thread(s) then take that `unique_ptr` within the same lock.
+In the TraceOfstream `write()` helpers, the client's `unique_ptr` is given to the queue within a lock on the recorder thread.
+The write thread(s) then take that `unique_ptr` within the same lock on the background thread.
 (Condvar synchronization around the queue is as in vanilla producer/consumer.)

 It's up for discussion whether there should be a single background writer thread or multiple.
 It's probably easiest to use the following setup

 * `data` / `data_header`: share their own background thread.  `data` is the most important file to write in the background.
 It's not worth the hassle write `data_header` on a different thread than `data`.
 * `events`: have its own background thread.
 Almost certainly worth compressing.
-It's awkward to design a shared queue that allows easily sharing a thread with `data`, and threads are cheap enough what the heck.
+It's awkward to design a shared queue that allows easily sharing a thread with the `data` writer, and threads are cheap enough that don't bother trying.
+Possible perf advantage too.
 * `args_env`: only written once so don't bother with a thread.
-(This doesn't have a persistent `fstream` anyway.)
+(This doesn't have a persistent `fstream` in TraceOfstream anyway.)
 * `mmaps`: not clear what's best yet.
 Probably not worth compressing.
 Easier to start without a mmaps thread.

 These changes should be local to trace.{c,h} only.